Born in Clinton, Ontario and raised in Brantford

 FOR SOULPEPPER: Incident at Vichy, Twelve Angry Men, The Odd Couple, Jitters, Parfumerie, Time of Your Life, King Lear, Ring Round the Moon,

 As You Like It, Mary Stuart, Glengarry Glen Ross, The Chairs, The Importance of Being Ernest.

 OTHER THEATRE: 5 seasons at the Stratford Festival, 7 seasons at the Shaw Festival, Unholy (Nightwood), Sequence (Tarragon), Confederacy Parts 1&2 (Video Cabaret).

 FILM & TELEVISION: Kim’s Convenience, West Wing, Suits, Saving Hope, Blood Harvest (Toronto Independent Film Festival, dir.
 Josh Cooper).

-OTHER: Nominated for two and winner of one Dora Award.
+OTHER: Nominated for three and winner of two Dora Award.
 Graduate of The National Theatre School.